Workbench paint over a dirty garage workbench can take the space from gross to gorgeous.

-My soul craves for a clean, well-organized, and pretty space where I can be creative without risk of breaking an ankle stepping over junk. 😉
+My soul craves for a clean, well-organized, bug-free, and pretty garage and workbench where I can be creative and without risk of breaking an ankle stepping over junk. 😉

 Over the last few months, not only have I been working on my master bathroom makeover, but I’ve been simultaneously working on my garage makeover, too!

-Today, though, I’m going to show you how I made over my garage workbench!
+In this post, I’m going to show you how I painted my garage workbench!

 SKIP AROUND THIS POST